 Yoga for Immune Support

-Stress accumulated from your everyday life has a negative impact on your immune system, that can make you more vulnerable to diseases, but effectively managing that stress with yoga can help you stay healthier and lower your risk of getting sick.
+Stress accumulated from your everyday life has a negative impact on your immune system, which can make you more vulnerable to diseases, but effectively managing that stress with yoga can help you stay healthier and lower your risk of getting sick.
 Learning to mentally let go, release tension in your muscles, and thus release tension in your mind can help you have a higher quality of life even through periods of high stress.

 The 5 Best Yoga Poses For Stress Relief